 Since the students can’t get paid for this work, you usually only need to pay for the equipment and materials used.
 While there is the risk of poor care since these students are so new, bear in mind that they are monitored by professionals the entire time.
 This is a great way to get a routine cleaning without needing to break the bank.

-Dental networks work similarly to traditional dental insurance, but the main difference is that you pay a low membership fee for a discount on services.
-For instance, you might pay a low membership fee for a 60% discount on out-of-pocket costs.
+Dental networks work similarly to traditional dental insurance.
+The main difference is that you pay a low membership fee for a discount on services.

 The major drawbacks here are that you can only go to participating dental providers and for emergency services like tooth extraction or root canal.
 You might still owe a large amount of money after everything is said and done.

 One of the best ways to save money without dental insurance is to prevent the need to go to the dentist in the first place.
-While professional cleaning and exams are naturally important to prevent periodontal disease and other problems down the line, good oral hygiene starts right from home.
+While professional cleanings and exams are naturally important to prevent periodontal disease and other problems down the line, good oral hygiene starts right at home.

 Dental cleaning is a basic service that is recommended twice a year to maintain the health and functioning of your teeth.
 Not only can these work to prevent problems down the road, but a bi-yearly exam can also shed light on potential problems early on.